+Authors

+Here is my orcid when you submit: https://orcid.org/0000-0002-4291-7023

 Abstract

-In arid ecosystems shrub facilitation is a critical process driving plant community structure and assembly, which leads to concentrations of annuals beneath the shrub canopies.
-Pollinator-mediated interactions have fitness consequences for their participants but are a largely unexplored indirect consequence of shrub-annual facilitation.
-We tested the capacity of the geographically widespread Creosote bush Larrea tridentata to influence the pollination of its annual understory during its phenological shift into spring flowering.
-In this system, we found that L. tridentata had a positive ecological effect on annual plant cover, as well as the abundance and richness of the arthropod community but that it also had indirect negative effects on pollinator visitation to a representative flowering annual plant which intensified when L. tridentata bloomed.
+In arid ecosystems, shrub facilitation is a critical process driving plant community structure and assembly.
+These effects can lead to increased densities of annual plants beneath the shrub canopies.
+Pollinator-mediated interactions have fitness consequences for participants but are largely unexplored as an indirect consequence of shrub-annual facilitation.
+We tested the capacity of the geographically widespread Creosote bush, Larrea tridentata, to influence the pollination of its annual understory during its phenological shift into spring flowering.
+Quick statement here how tested – ie visitation and pollen were tracked to target individuals under shrubs and in the open etc. In this system, we confirmed that L. tridentata had a positive ecological effect on annual plant cover.
+This shrub species also facilitated abundance and richness but had indirect negative effects on net rates of pollinator visitation to the representative flowering annual plant species we tested.
+This indirect negative effect of interference? intensified when L. tridentata bloomed.
 These finding suggest that the net outcome of association with foundation plant species can be positive or negative depending on both the life-history stage of the protégé species tested and on the phenology of the foundation species.
-There is the capacity for these trade-offs to be widespread and an increasing focus on further documenting these trade-offs will advance both facilitation theory and assessment of selection processes that can drive co-evolutionary relationships between shrubs, annual plants, and pollinators.
+There is the capacity for these trade-offs to be widespread and an increasing focus on further documenting these trade-offs will advance both ecological interaction theory and assessment of selection processes that drive co-evolutionary relationships between shrubs, annual plants, and pollinators.

+SNAP – love it.

 Introduction